 - Perfect for thick fingernails

 - Ergonomic grip allows for precise cuts

 - The large body makes it tough for travel use

 I think we all know the Swiss-army knife famous Victorinox brand by now.
 The trusted and highly reviewed brand known for their handy knife tool, naturally, have a top-rated nail clipper as well.
 Sleek, light and compact the Victorinox clippers are compact and travel-friendly as they also come with a leather case to take on the road.

 The stainless steel design is sturdy and well-designed for precise trimming and also comes with a nail file to soften or shape sharp edges.
 With a modest price point, compact design and a trusted name, Victorinox remains a popular choice for nail grooming.

-Vaulua Nail Clippers are not only great for the money, but the industrial looking, brushed stainless steel, and wide-back handle are super friendly on grip and cutting precision.
-The clippers are super sharp and will cut through even thicker nails with ease and without the risk of ripping or tearing.
+The Green Bell G-1008 nail clippers are not only great for the money, but the industrial looking, brushed stainless steel, and wide-back handle are super friendly on grip and cutting precision.
+The clippers are considered to be the sharpest available and should cut through thick toenails without any difficulties.

 E Z Grip Scissor Like Nail Clippers are shaped like a standard nail clipper, but the lever and handle both have a circular, scissor-like handle so you can grip with ease and trim nails as if you were using a pair of scissors.

 The two piece, chrome-plated steel set has two sizes so that you can get after finger and toe nails, plus you’ll love the easy grip.
 The clever design is highly reviewed and well-liked especially by those with arthritis because you need very little finger strength to operate them.